llvm/llvm-project/clang/docs/analyzer/checkers.rst

  };
  static_assert(sizeof(Optimal) == 4*8+5+3);

- // no-warning: Enforcing bitpacked representation.
+ // no-warning: Bit packing representation is also accepted by this checker, but
- // Access times will have signifficant overhead.
-Prefer reordering the fields instead.
+ // it can significantly increase access times, so prefer reordering the fields.
  #pragma pack(1)
  struct BitPacked {
    char c1;